Peripli/service-broker-proxy-k8s/charts/service-broker-proxy-k8s/README.md

 kubectl create namespace service-broker-proxy helm install service-broker-proxy peripli/service-broker-proxy-k8s \
   --namespace service-broker-proxy \
-  --set image.tag=<VERSION> \
+  --version <VERSION> \
   --set config.sm.url=<SM_URL> \
   --set sm.user=<USER> \
   --set sm.password=<PASSWORD>
 ```

 **Note:** Make sure you substitute &lt;SM_URL&gt; with the Service Manager url, &lt;USER&gt; and &lt;PASSWORD&gt; with the credentials returned from cluster registration in Service Manager (see above).
-Substitute \<VERSION> with the required version as listed on [Releases](https://github.com/Peripli/service-broker-proxy-k8s/releases).
-It is recommended to use the latest release.
+Substitute \<VERSION> with the specific version you require.
+If this is not set, the latest version is used.

 To use your own images you can set `image.repository`, `image.tag` and `image.pullPolicy` to the helm install command.
 In case your image is pulled from a private repository, you can use
 `image.pullsecret` to name a secret containing the credentials.